 created Oct 07, 2013

 This pie chart shows the breakdown of Medicaid electronic health record incentive program payments disbursed to eligible hospitals.
 Authorized by the American Recovery and Reinvestment Act (ARRA) of 2009, this program provides multi-year financial incentives to Eligible Professionals (EP) and Eligible Hospitals (EH) who adopt, implement, or upgrade, and subsequently demonstrate meaningful use, of certified Electronic Health Records (EHR) technology.
-For more information check out: https://www.emedny.org/meipass/ or go to the “About” tab.
+For more information check out: https://www.emedny.org/meipass/.
+The "About" tab contains additional details concerning this dataset.

 - Community Rating

 - Your Rating

 - quality-safety-costs, medicaid, ehr, incentive payment, meaningful use, hit

 - Row Count